 - Persons Required to Report Child Abuse & Neglect - CRS 19-3-304

 NASW: Code of Ethics and Standards of Practice

 NASW Colorado Chapter: Practice Guidelines

-Jurisprudence Exam - DORA User Guide and Exam Registration
+Jurisprudence Exam - IQT User Guide and Exam Registration

 The Chapter also sponsors Jurisprudence Exam Info Sessions throughout the year.
 For further info and to RSVP go to chapter events/calendar.